Frontend Stacks

 jQueryopen in new windowJSBuilding rich UIs

-Livewireopen in new windowLaravel (PHP)Rich UI w/out writing JavaScript
+Livewireopen in new windowLaravel (PHP)Rich UI w/out writing JavaScript, but depends on AJAX/server round-trips

 If your frontend needs are simple, consider vanilla JavaScript.
 A few form field dependencies or a single AJAX call likely do not merit bringing an entire framework into your frontend.